alexandrenunesdevops/shell-script/README.md

 Example utilizing shell script to automate tasks, addressing urgent issues in a temporary way, troubleshoot, and establish connections across different platforms.

 ### 1.1 - Zabbix
-Monitoring backup software using a remote SQL query.
-For example, to check if there are any restores in the last 30 days and all backups from the last 7 days in the PostgreSQL database for Bacula using a parameter.
+Monitoring backup software using a remote SQL query.\b For example, to check if there are any restores in the last 30 days and all backups from the last 7 days in the PostgreSQL database for Bacula using a parameter.

 - - -